naturalis/sdmdl/data/gis/layers/scaled/README.md

-# Scaled layers.
+# scaled folder.

-Any layers that need to be scaled (values not normalized) can be drag and dropped into this folder.
+Any raster layers (with the .tif file extension) that need to be scaled can be dragged and dropped into this folder.